dcabines/davidcabiness.com/src/content/resume/experience.md

 - Worked on the employee portal with a team of 3 developers
 - Rewrote the single sign on, signup, and password reset features
+- Worked on a team of 5 developers, a QA, and a project manager

 ### Web Data Software
 *Myrtle Beach, South Carolina*